 It is no secret that going through a divorce is stressful, even when each party approaches the process with a co-operative mindset.
 Experts say that we process divorce much like a death.
 First, there is the initial shock, a grieving process, and then acceptance.
 Going through this difficult time can be incredibly overwhelming, especially when you don’t have the information and support you need.
-At San Diego Family Mediation Center, we understand the emotional aspects of divorce and are here to help you manage your stress throughout the divorce process.
+At West Coast Family Mediation Center, we understand the emotional aspects of divorce and are here to help you manage your stress throughout the divorce process.
 Here are a few ways you can help to mitigate stress during a divorce.

 Build a Support System